top of page

 Overview

-Simple English is the attempt to produce information with less complex words and sentence structure.
-The idea of simple English is to make passages easier to understand.
-Simple text preserves content while simplifying the other features.
-Simple text can be created automatically, such as having a computer try and find synonyms for unusual words that are more commonly used.
+• Scalable Vocabulary can be created automatically, for example, such as having a computer try and find synonyms for unusual words that are more commonly used.
 Simple text can also be created by a person going through a passage and re-writing it using more basic English.

 • Makes content accessible